 Provisions are made in the system for the evaluation of academic supervisors/administrators

-A teaching effectiveness rating will be accomplished by using the same forms used for faculty rating (Forms FE-1 and FE-2).

-A rating of teaching performance, scholarly and artistic endeavor, and professional growth will be accomplished by the use of Form FE-3.

 A rating of performance will be accomplished using Form FE-5, Evaluation of Chairpersons by Faculty and Deans, Deans by Chairpersons and Executive Vice President and Provost, and Executive Vice President and Provost by Deans.
 Separate forms are to be completed by each faculty member, chairperson, and dean for their supervisor.

 A summary rating of each supervisor based upon information secured on Form FE-5 will be accomplished using Form FE-6, Summary Sheet for Evaluation of Chairperson by Faculty, Deans by Chairpersons, and Executive Vice President and Provost by Deans.
 This form is to be completed by a designated representative from the president’s office and routed to the appropriate evaluator.